Tacoma Elks Lodge 174

 History of the Old Elks Temple on Broadway

 1950s: Because of soaring membership, the Elks start looking and planning for a new location for a larger, more modern lodge.
-Having previously acquired the Allenmore Golf Course in the south end of the city, they decide to construct their new lodge on that property.
+Having previously acquired the Allenmore Golf Course in the south end of the city, they decided to construct their new lodge on property adjacent to golf course.

-1965: The new lodge is completed near Allenmore Golf Course (present-day site of Walmart on Union).
+1965: The new lodge was completed near Allenmore Golf Course (present-day site of Walmart on Union).
 The Elks move out of their old 565 Broadway location into the new lodge.
 At this point, the Tacoma Elks chapter #174 is said to have had the largest membership of any Elks in the nation.
+An estimated over 10,000 Elk Members.

 From <https://www.mcmenamins.com/elks-temple/discover/history>